Fire Island National Seashore | SUNKEN FOREST NATURE TRAIL

 Marker for a stop along the Sunken Forest Nature Trail in the Sailors Haven unit of Fire Island National Seashore

-Typical sand dune on Fire Island
+Typical sand dune at Sailors Haven, Fire Island National Seashore

-Typical sand dune on Fire Island
+Typical sand dune at Sailors Haven, Fire Island National Seashore

 The boardwalk section of the trail that runs through the forest is mostly shaded, while the paved section through the swale is out in the open.
 Wear a hat and apply sunscreen if avoiding the sun is a priority for you.
 Also, I ran into mosquitoes during the hike, but I didn’t bother with repellent and didn’t have too much trouble.
-Admittedly, it may just have been a day when the bugs weren’t out in force because they can be extremely thick in the wilderness areas of the island.
+Admittedly, it may just have been a day when the bugs weren’t out in force, because they can be extremely thick in the wilderness areas of the island.

 Boardwalk through the Sunken Forest at Sailors Haven, Fire Island National Seashore